sdBrinkmann/HPFilter.jl/README.md

 # HP filter with λ = 1600
 hp = HP(IPI[!, 2], 1600)

-# The above is equivalent to Whittaker-Henderson smoothing with m = 2 differentation
+# The above is equivalent to Whittaker-Henderson smoothing with m = 2 differentiation
 wh = bohl_filter(IPI[!, 2], 2, 1600)

 # Boosted HP filter with baysian-type information criterion (BIC)